rmed/kouta/docs/base-package.md

 - **Base callback** (`kouta::base::callback::BaseCallback`, aliased as `kouta::base::Callback`): Empty callback type which is supposed to be used as an implementation-agnostic callback.
 If called as-is, whill throw an exception, helping identify non-defined callbacks.
 - **Direct callback** (`kouta::base::callback::DirectCallback`): Can be seen as a direct method call **within the same thread**.
 Can be used with any type of object.
-- **Deferred callback** (`kouta::base::callback::DeferredCallback`): Posts a method call to the event loop of a `Component`, effectively running it in that component's thread.
+- **Deferred callback** (`kouta::base::callback::DeferredCallback`): Posts a method/functor call to the event loop of a `Component`, effectively running it in that component's thread.
 - **Callback list** (`kouta::base::callback::CallbackList`): Container for any of the aforementioned callbacks.
 When invoked, will in turn invoke the contained callbacks, regardless of their type, allowing for a one-to-many model.

 **Callbacks cannot return anything**.